datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Viewers/Heatmap.md

-1. Open SPGI, SPGI-linked1, SPGI-linked2.
+1. Open SPGI, SPGI-linked1, SPGI-linked2 by pressing 'star' icon in TestTrack (with tooltip "Open test data").
 2. Go to **Tables > SPGI**.
 3. On the **Viewers tab**, click **Heatmap**.
 4. On the **heatmap** viewer, click the **Gear** icon.
 The **Property Pane** opens.